adityasurve-arch/pernod-consumer-platform/README.md

 ## How it works

+What follows describes the production model.
+Right now it's a prototype: simulated data and a working dashboard, built to test whether the logic holds before any venues come on board.

 Quarter operates a venue network — five partner bars across **Paris, Milan, Barcelona, Vienna, and Lisbon**.
 Student-dense European cities where premium drinking habits are forming.

 When a consumer walks in, they join via a free membership app (Nightlight), verified for legal drinking age and GDPR-compliant.
 Every drink they order is logged against their member ID: which brand, what category, at what price, with whom, on what day.